Azure/azure-osconfig/docs/architecture.md

 - REST API over Unix Domain Sockets (UDS) for inter-process communication (IPC) between the Management Platform (the Modules Manager) and the Module Hosts.
 - C API for internal in-process communication between the Modules Hosts and their modules.

-The MMI REST API allows modules to be directly called by any management authority if needed.
+The MMI REST API allows Modules to be directly called by any management authority Adapter if needed.
 This is also the main channel of communication of modules with the OSConfig Management Platform.
-This API is implemented as a Linux Static Library (.a) linked into the Module Host binary and exporting the REST API over Unix Domain Sockets (UDS).
-The MMI Client make such MPI REST API calls over HTTP.

 REST API calls include: GET (MmiGet, MmiGetInfo) and POST (MmiSet).